how to reward employees for Teamwork

-Team building pays
+Team reward system building pays

 When companies recognize teamwork with tangible rewards, they become more productive and better at retaining employees.
-Besides boosting profits, a stable staff cuts the costs of recruiting and training.
+Besides boosting profits, stable staff cuts the costs of recruiting and training.

 In his just-published book, “Less Is More: How Great Companies Use Productivity as a Competitive Tool in Business,” best-selling author Jason Jennings analyzes what his team of researchers determined to be the 10 most productive companies in the world, such as furnishings company Ikea, European air carrier Ryanair and New Zealand discounter The Warehouse.